Our Team

 Postdocs:

-Nicholas Lusk, PhD, Post-doctoral Associate in the McHenry Lab, now a Data Scientist, Specialized Microscopy, Allen Brain Institute, Seattle WA.
+Nicholas Lusk, PhD, Post-doctoral Associate in the McHenry Lab, now a Data Scientist in Specialized Light sheet and 2-photon microscopy at the Allen Brain Institute, Seattle WA.

 Emily Alway, BS, Spring 2022 Rotation, Duke Medical Scientist MD/PhD Program